 No clear and singular cause has yet been discovered that explains why synesthesia happens.
 It can be induced by using psychedelic drugs.
 It can happen during the growth and development stages of childhood.
 You can acquire it later in life as well.

-There may be a genetic component, as many people who have synesthesia also have one or more family members who have it.
+Drug-induced synesthesia occurs after in the moments after consuming a psychedelic or other drug.
 Brain structure and function are different in synesthetes.
 People with synesthesia typically have unusually high serotonin levels.

 Many people who have synesthesia feel that it's the most normal and natural thing in the world for them.
-They may have few or no problems functioning, and in fact, they may find that their synesthesia helps them function better and enhances their experiences.
+They may have few or no problems functioning; in fact, they may find that their synesthesia helps them function better and enhances their experiences.

-However, that isn't true of everyone.
+However, that isn't true for everyone.
 If you have synesthesia, you may feel like it's something you have to be ashamed of or hide from others.
 You may have learned that the way you perceive things is different from others and fear that it is unacceptable.

 Another problem some people with synesthesia experience is sensory overload.
 Because each stimulation elicits multiple sensations, they may have trouble in stimulating environments.

 The first thing to do if you have synesthesia is learn all you can about it.
-The more you know, the better you'll understand that synesthesia is natural for you.
-When you become an expert on your condition, you will realize it doesn’t mean there’s anything "wrong" with you.
+The more you know, the better you may come to understand that synesthesia is natural for you.
+When you become an expert on your condition, you may realize living with it doesn’t mean there’s anything "wrong" with you.

 Even if you're unhappy about your synesthesia, it can be helpful to highlight the ways in which it improves your life.
 Does it help you enjoy music more fully?
 Does it help you remember details better?
 Does it enhance your emotional experiences?
 If you can see your synesthesia as a gift or talent, you can take advantage of what it brings to you.